Tobias-K93/media-bias-prediction/README.md

 # Predicting media bias of news articles using deep-learning
 This repository provides the code I produced for my master thesis with the same title.
-Necessary packages are stated in the dependency file.
+Necessary packages are stated in the dependencies file.
 In the following, all steps needed to make use of it and to reproduce results are explained.

 ## Data preparation
 First the NELA-GT-2018 dataset needs to be downloaded from https://doi.org/10.7910/DVN/ULHLCB, specifically the `articles.db` and `labels.csv` files. `labels.csv` needs to be moved to the `data_preparation` directory (done already).